nips2017creativity/nips2017creativity.github.io/index.md

 ### To Submit a Position Paper

 We invite participants to submit 2-page position papers in the NIPS format, to be submitted to nips2017creativity@gmail.com.
-In the subject of your email, please put `"NIPS Workshop: [Title]`.
+In the subject of your email, please put `NIPS Workshop: [Title]`.

 Topics may include (but are not limited to):
 - Presentation of new machine learning techniques for generating art, music, or other creative outputs using, for instance, reinforcement learning, generative adversarial networks, novelty search and evaluation, etc.